Samsung/TizenRT/os/board/common/README.md

 Here is an example to show how to set romfs partition on ARTIK05x.

 1. Modify partition configs and enable the automount config through *menuconfig*
-    Below steps creates ROMFS partition with size 400KB at next of user partition.
+    Below steps creates ROMFS partition with size 400KB at next of userfs partition.

-    1. Split user partition size from (1400) to (1000, 400) in FLASH_PART_SIZE
+    1. Split userfs partition size from (1400) to (1000, 400) in FLASH_PART_SIZE

         ```bash
         Hardware Configuration -> Board Selection -> change values at Flash partition size list (in KBytes)